Featured Multiplayer

 3. Event Overlap Length

-4. Event Cut-off Length (Global)
+4. Event Cut-off Length (Global setting)

 1. Short Races - 20 min.
 Practice/Qualify + 10 min.
 Race